 Certified Nursing Aide Job Description and Education Requirements

 Patients often need assistance with eating, bathing and dressing.
-A certified nurse aide helps a patient in these areas and may also be responsible for taking some vital signs.
-A certificate in nurse assisting is required for pursuing a career as a certified nurse aide.
+A certified nurse aide (CNA) helps a patient in these areas and may also be responsible for taking some vital signs.
+Completion of a state-approved nurse assisting training program is required before one can take the exam to become a certified nurse aide.

 Certified Nursing Aide Job Description

 Certified nurse aides work closely with nurses and medical staff to ensure that a patient is provided basic care on a daily basis.
 Some of these duties include bathing, feeding and dressing patients.
-A certified nurse aide also makes the bed and takes note of any changes in the physical or emotional state of a patient.
+A certified nurse aide may also make the bed and take note of any changes in the physical or emotional state of a patient.
 If a certified nurse aide does notice a physical or emotional change in a patient, he or she notifies an attending physician or a nurse.

 Certified nurse aides also assist patients with getting out of bed and walking when needed.
 Basic vital signs, such as respiration rate, temperature and blood pressure, are often taken by a certified nurse aide.
 Certified nurse aides usually develop strong relationships with patients because they see and care for them on a daily basis.

 A certified nursing assistant training program prepares students for a career as a nurse aide.
 Aspiring nursing assistants should have strong communication skills and a genuine desire to help patients.
 Training programs can be found in medical facilities, vocational schools and community colleges.
 Once the requirements for certification are met, a certified nursing assistant credential (CNA) is awarded.

 Nurse Assisting Training Programs